Roland I Rátót: Early career

 He was first mentioned by contemporary records in 1241, when he held the dignity of Master of the cupbearers following the Mongol invasion of Hungary and his father's death, who perished in the battlefield at Mohi.
 Roland was soon replaced by his brother-in-law Maurice II Pok in that position.
 According to László Markó, Roland might have been in office until the next year.
 When King Béla IV returned to Hungary in May 1242, after the withdrawal of the Mongols, Roland also escorted his monarch.
 Thus he spent the previous months in Dalmatia too, where the Hungarian royal court found shelter.
 From 1242 to 1245 (or from 1241 to 1246, according to non-authentic charters), he served as Master of the stewards, beside that he also governed Nyitra County (1242–1243), then Sopron County (1244–1245).

 In 1246, he led Béla's royal campaign against Frederick II, Duke of Austria, who had attacked Hungary and claimed the western counties of Moson, Sopron and Vas County.
-He defended Sopron and Pozsony Castle.
-Later Roland's army was defeated by the Austrians in the Battle of the Leitha River on 15 June 1246, however Frederick was killed on the battlefield, resulting in the end of the conflict and interregnum in Austria.
+Roland fortified and defended Sopron and Pozsony Castle, but Frederick's army successfully besieged and captured them (according to Veronika Rudolf, this skirmish occurred during the Mongol invasion took place five years earlier).
+Later Roland's army, also consisted of Cumans led by Alpra and the auxiliary troops of Rostislav Mikhailovich, was defeated by the Austrians in the Battle of the Leitha River on 15 June 1246, however Frederick was killed on the battlefield, resulting in the end of the conflict and interregnum in Austria.
 Following this, Roland was appointed Judge royal in 1247 and held the dignity possibly until 1248.